Conditions Encephalitis (inflammation of the brain)

 What causes encephalitis?

-Encephalitis can be caused by viruses, bacteria, fungi or parasites, such as single-cell organisms and worms.
+Encephalitis can be caused by viruses, bacteria, fungi or parasites, such as worms or toxoplasma.
 Such cases of encephalitis are known as infectious encephalitis.

-Alternatively, encephalitis may be auto-immune encephalitis, in which the immune system develops antibodies that attack and damage the body's own cells in the brain.
+Alternatively, encephalitis may be auto-immune encephalitis, in which the immune system develops antibodies that attack and damage the body’s own brain cells.
 These antibodies are known as autoantibodies.

 Approximately 70 percent of cases of encephalitis are caused by viruses.
-The most commonly identified are as follows:
+The most common of these are:

 Encephalitis is sometimes caused by infections with measles, mumps and rubella viruses or, more rarely, by a SARS-CoV-2 infection.